Donors secure $100M to benefit minorities on climate change

 "Instead of surviving off of pennies on the dollar and still doing some amazing work, these groups really could thrive off of 30 cents off of the dollar," he said.
 "Imagine what they could do, how effective they could be if we were spending hundreds of millions of dollars instead of just playing defense the prior four years.
 We really could move the ball forward and build a base that is stronger by making the distribution of funds and resources more equitable."

-One donor, the ClimateWorks Foundation, is expected to sign the full pledge Tuesday.
-Another, the Energy Foundation, will commit to the transparency portion of the pledge.
+ClimateWorks Foundation, Heising-Simons Foundation and Energy Foundation all committed to the transparency portion of the pledge on Tuesday.

-Lois DeBacker, managing director of The Kresge Foundation's Environment Program, says the responses often depend on the donors' strategies.
+Lois DeBacker, managing director of The Kresge Foundation's Environment Program, said the responses often depend on the donors' strategies.

 "There's been a long history in environmental philanthropy of thinking of climate change as largely a technical problem with technical solutions," DeBacker said.
 "As a sector, we've underestimated that it's a social issue as well, that we need to be thinking about political will, that we also need to be thinking more about how to center people in our grantmaking around climate change."